uablrek/system-dynamics/WORLD3.md

 * https://ourworldindata.org/life-expectancy
 * https://www.statista.com/statistics/805060/life-expectancy-at-birth-worldwide

-The bumps in empirical LE is caused by [China's Great Leap Forward]( https://en.wikipedia.org/wiki/Great_Leap_Forward) in 1960, and by `Covid-19`.
+The dents in empirical LE is caused by [China's Great Leap Forward]( https://en.wikipedia.org/wiki/Great_Leap_Forward) in 1960, and by `Covid-19`.
 The leap in simulation LE is a sudden change in "Lifetime Multiplier from Health Services" in 1940.